pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 2. [Install Docker](https://docs.docker.com/engine/install/debian/#install-using-the-repository) make sure you also follow the [Linux postinstall](https://docs.docker.com/engine/install/linux-postinstall) steps under "Manage Docker as a non-root user", so that we are able to run `docker` without `sudo`.

     You must log out and log back in to your SSH session for this change to take effect.
-Close your current SSH session and reconnect (either via `gcloud compute ssh` or disconnect/reconnect in VS Code).
+Close your current SSH session and reconnect.

     If you still get the `permission denied` error while connected through VS Code, open the Command Palette (`F1`) and select "Remote-SSH: Kill VS Code Server on Host..." or "Remote-SSH: Kill Current VS Code Server", depending on whether you use the local VS Code window or the one connected to the GCP CE instance.
 3. Verify Docker installation: